Conjunction with Missouri Dairy Cow Camp

 MO ALL-BREEDS YOUTH HEIFER SHOW

-FOURTH YEAR: The Missouri Cow Camp committee is again hosting an All-Breeds Youth Heifer Show on Saturday, May 25 at the Lawrence County Fairgrounds in Freistatt, MO.
+FIFTH YEAR: The Missouri Cow Camp committee is again hosting an All-Breeds Youth Heifer Show on Saturday, May 24 at the Lawrence County Fairgrounds in Freistatt, MO.

 *In-state and out-of-state residents exhibitors welcome